mysqljs/mysql/Readme.md

 ## Current status

 This module was developed for [Transloadit](http://transloadit.com/), a service focused on uploading and encoding images and videos.
-It is currently used in production there, but since the service is not very heavy on database interaction your milage may vary.
+So far we have performed close to one billion queries with it and are quite happy.

 ## Installation